All Scholars Day 2022

 All Scholars Day is a campus-wide celebration of scholarship at Marietta College.
-All Scholars Day provides students an opportunity to share their research, creative projects, and senior capstone projects with the Marietta College Community.
+All students, faculty, and staff are expected to participate in ASD - it is such an important day that no class meetings are held on ASD!
+ASD provides students an opportunity to share their research, creative projects, and senior capstone projects with the Marietta College Community.
 Students give talks, poster presentations, demonstrations, and performances for audiences that span across disciplines, demonstrating the importance of the liberal arts at Marietta College.

 Please read through the information before scrolling down to the online submission form.
-Please contact Dr. Parsons with any questions.
+Please contact Dr. Suzanne Parsons (firstname.lastname@example.org) with any questions.

-- Deadline: Abstracts must be received no later than Friday, February 19, 2021.
+- Deadline: abstracts must be received no later than Friday, February 25, 2022.

-- Abstract submissions must be submitted online through this web form for All Scholars Day.
+- Abstract submissions must be submitted online through this web page for All Scholars Day.